 Here is our example of how you can show your multiple office details:

 Your contact us page might also include an enquiry form.
-Here is a guide on best practice for enquiry forms.

 For both emails and enquiry forms, be sure to give an approximate estimate for how long you might take to respond.
 Customers like to know that you’ll get back in touch with them within 24 hours, but depending on your services this may vary.
 Indeed, if you have an impressive response rate of one hour, do not be afraid to specify that in this section, as it may well be the push that gets potential customers to contact you.